tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 1. Validity of cell tracks.

-   Shorter tracks or tracks skipping more frames are removed.
-Mitosis events associated with these tracks are removed as well.
+   Shorter tracks or tracks skipping more frames will be removed.
+Mitosis events associated with these tracks will be removed as well.

+2. Minimal track scores.

+   A positive (negative) score indicates that the probability of cell lineages increases (decreases).
+   A cell track should have an overall positive score to be added to the cell lineages.
+   However, we usually allow a cell track to have a slightly negative score between two neighboring frames, such that tracks with occasional adverse probabilities can still be considered.

 Signal Extraction (*signal_extraction_para*)
 ============================================